ssmichael1/astrokit/README.md

 * **<tt>satellite_comm_access.js</tt>**: Given input TLE for the TROPICS Pathfinder satellite (sun synchronous orbit), compute contact times over an orbit for the communications ground station in Svalbard, Norway

 * **<tt>solarpanels.js</tt>**: Use sun position and rotation to Earth-fixed frame to compute maximum expected power generation of solar panel system (in this case, the one on the roof of my house)

+* **<tt>suncalcs.js</tt>**: Compute sun rise and sunset times for today in Kauai, HI.
+Also compute civil, nautical, and astronomical twilight.
+Compute sun elevation in sky and sun heading

+* **<tt>mooncalcs.js</tt>**: Compute moon rise & set time for today in Kauai, HI.
+Also compute phase of moon, fraction illuminated, current elevation, and current heading.

 For reference the code for <tt>iss_groundtrack.js</tt> is below.